 - If the base of Q6 is momentarily shorted to ground, it would quit pulling current through R27 and hold the junction of R27 and R40 down.
 That would let current flow through R40 to the base of Q5, and turn on Q5, pulling down on R41 and R26, and robbing Q6 of base drive.
 We would now find that Q6 would stay off and Q5 would stay on.

 This toggle/flip-flop/multivibrator circuit has two exchanged conditions.
 Every time the active transistor is turned off, the other transistor comes on.
 Connecting the collector of Q6 to Switch A (Q2) and the collector of Q5 to Switch B (Q4) control terminal, the alternating action will activate/bypass the effect.

 The rest of the components surrounding the toggle circuit will make it work with a single momentary contact for the footswitch and to operate reliable and fast:

-Most of clones and expensive boutique pedals use true bypass switches, they give the cleanest possible path for the bypassed signal.
+Most of the clones and expensive boutique pedals use true bypass switches, they give the cleanest possible path for the bypassed signal.

 The solution is mechanically arranged using a Triple Pole Double Throw 3PDT switch to bypass the signal and light a power-on LED at the same time.
-The switch toggles the guitar signal to flow either into the effect circuitry, or straight from the input jack to the output jack of the stompbox where the guitar signal never even touches the input of the effect.The Tube Screamer schematic can be drastically simplified using the 3PDT switch alternative.
-In terms of mass production true bypass switches themselves are expensive and labor-intensive, as the wiring has to be done by hand It is not cost efficient to do this in an assembly line.
+The switch toggles the guitar signal to flow either into the effect circuitry or straight from the input jack to the output jack of the stompbox where the guitar signal never even touches the input of the effect.The Tube Screamer schematic can be drastically simplified using the 3PDT switch alternative.
+In terms of mass production, true bypass switches themselves are expensive and labor-intensive, as the wiring has to be done by hand It is not "cost-efficient" to do this in an assembly line.
 This is why Ibanez avoids the true bypass for the benefit of the complex toggle bypass.